Thursday, December 6, 2018

 “Shh,” another lady in a red and gold Christmas gown whispered.
 “He’s about to play his new hymn.”

-Then, as if angels had descended from heaven to sing with them, Father Joseph and Father Franz performed “Silent Night” for the first time.
+The entire congregation grew completely quiet.
+Then, as if angels had descended from heaven to sing with them, Father Joseph and Franz debuted “Silent Night” for the first time.
 Joseph felt nervous down to his toes.

-“Silent night, holy night,” Father Joseph sang as Father Franz played the guitar.
+“Silent night, holy night,” Father Joseph sang as Franz strummed the guitar.
+Franz sang some spontaneous harmonies that the priest loved.

 The Strassers, a family of travelling glovemakers, sat in the front pews, filled with tears.
 Father Joseph knew the family was known for their singing and glad they were in attendance for the first performance of his hymn.

 “The song makes me think of our children when they were younger,” Mr. Strasser said to his wife.
-“How thoughtful of Father Joseph and Father Franz to write a new song for Christmas.”
+“How thoughtful of Father Joseph and Franz to write such a lovely new carol for Christmas.”

 “Now that we have heard the beautiful new hymn on guitar, please give generously for us to be able to buy a new organ,” Father Joseph pleaded.
 “God loves a cheerful giver!”